RayHightower/RayHightower.com/_posts/2018-03-28-quick-win-with-raspberry-pi-model-3.markdown

 <img src="/images/micro_SD_cards.jpg" width="300" height="182" align="right" alt="Micro SD Cards" title="Micro SD Cards" />

 As of this writing, the best micro SD cards for the Pi are Class 10 (indicated by the number `10` surrounded by a circle).
-I've always had success with the SanDisk Ultra Plus.
+I've always enjoyed success with the SanDisk Ultra Plus.
 Other cards might work just as well, but this is the one that has always performed for me.

 Depending on the configuration of your laptop, you might need an adapter to read your card.